Earn your bachelor's degree.

 Advance your nursing career, unlock new opportunities, and give back to your community.

-8-week coursesThere are three start points each year.
+8-week coursesThere are two start points each year.
 See the academic calendar for the next start date.

 14 monthsAttend full time and complete the program in just over one year.
 You may also choose to attend part time.